mikn/bazel-for-humans/docs/concepts/bazel-central-registry.md

 The Bazel Central Registry (BCR) is the official, centralized repository of Bazel modules that serves as the default registry for Bzlmod.
 It provides a curated, secure source of commonly used build rules and dependencies with version compatibility guarantees.

+For more information about dependency management, see our [Getting Started guide](/getting-started/).

 ## What is the Bazel Central Registry?

 The BCR is: